Why 100% grass fed

 Better for biodiversity and the environment

-Our livestock only eat grass, wildflowers and clovers from pastures, or lays, that are free from the chemicals that impair and compromise soil fertility.
+Our beef and lamb eat only grass, wildflowers and clovers from pastures, or lays, that are free from the chemicals that impair and compromise soil fertility.
 A natural, permanent pastureland improves the structure and stability of the soil, whilst its deep roots extract the mineral goodness that lies deeper below.
 Pasturelands extract carbon dioxide from the atmosphere which nourishes the roots and helps with river systems by preventing soil erosion and run-off.

-It’s a sobering thought but over 97% of wildflower meadows have been lost since the 1930s, that’s a startling 7.5 million acres.
+It’s a sobering thought but over 97% of wildflower meadows in the United Kingdom have been lost since the 1930s.
+That’s a startling 7.5 million acres!
 As we have ploughed and sprayed, these wonderful, natural environments have been lost.
-Species-rich grassland now only covers a mere 1% of the UK’s land area.
+Species-rich grassland now covers a mere 1% of the United Kingdom’s land area.

 This natural, biodiverse environment that supports grass-fed animals is alive with hedge and ground-nesting birds and small mammals seeking cover from predatory birds, the rich wildflowers and clovers providing a wonderful habitat for an array of insects.